RavJayB/TeaOptima/README.md

 ## Features

-- 📸 **Image Classification**: Capture tea leaf images for quality analysis
+- 📸 **Image Classification**:
+  - Capture high-resolution images of tea leaves directly from the app.
+  - Utilize advanced machine learning models to analyze and classify the quality of tea leaves based on visual characteristics.

-- 🔮 **Quality Prediction**: AI-powered prediction of tea leaf degradation over time
+- 🔮 **Quality Prediction**:
+  - Leverage AI-powered algorithms to predict the degradation of tea leaves over time.
+  - Provide users with insights into the expected quality changes, helping in better inventory and quality management.

+- 🌤️ **Weather Integration**:
+  - Integrate real-time weather data to assess its impact on tea quality.
-- 🌤️ **Weather Integration**: Real-time weather data affecting tea quality
+  - Use OpenWeatherMap API to fetch current weather conditions and forecasts, influencing tea leaf quality predictions.

-- 📊 **Data Visualization**: Charts and graphs showing quality trends
+- 📊 **Data Visualization**:
+  - Display comprehensive charts and graphs to visualize quality trends over time.
+  - Enable users to track historical data and make informed decisions based on visual analytics.

-- 🔥 **Firebase Integration**: User authentication and data storage
+- 🔥 **Firebase Integration**:
+  - Implement secure user authentication using Firebase Auth.
+  - Store user data and app configurations in Firebase Firestore for seamless data management and retrieval.

+- 📱 **Cross-Platform**:
-- 📱 **Cross-Platform**: Works on iOS, Android, and Web
+  - Ensure compatibility across iOS, Android, and Web platforms.
+  - Provide a consistent user experience regardless of the device or platform used.

 ## Setup Instructions